What is a Single Payer System?

 Out-of-pocket Costs, Premiums, and Non-Essential Services

 Possible universal healthcare could allow for a number of options.
 A single payer system could cover 100% of out of pocket costs, or it could simply offer everyone standard cost sharing.
 The same thing applies to premiums.
 These could work on a sliding scale based on income, like in Australia, or could be accessible to everyone.
 There is also a choice of covering all medical services or only essential services.
-If some services aren’t covered, but can still be obtained at price, it might draw quality providers and manufacturers away from essential services focus them on pay-for-service care.
+If some services aren’t covered, but can still be obtained at a price, it might draw quality providers and manufacturers away from essential services focus them on pay-for-service care.

 We have seen this happen in America in cosmetic surgery, for example.